 -

-Interviews — 16 DecemberOleksiy Bessarabov: Dream of the SeaIn political prisoner cases, Russian security services often invent and fabricate “evidence” to create a realistic narrative.
+Free voices of Crimea — 16 DecemberOleksiy Bessarabov: Dream of the SeaIn political prisoner cases, Russian security services often invent and fabricate “evidence” to create a realistic narrative.
 This time, they lucked out with a plot, as the “Sevastopol saboteurs” case involved three friends with shared histories

 -